YenChengLai/Automation/README.md

 1. MY_SOCRATA_USERNAME: this is the username of the service account
 2. MY_SOCRATA_PASSWORD: this is the password of the service account
 3. AZURE_STORAGE_CONNECTION_STRING: this is the access key under your Azure Storage Account
+4. CONTAINER_NAME: this is the container name you created and used for storage

 ![Alt text](./Pictures/Find_Connection_String.png)